r-grandorder/tri-hermes/en/pages/Lostbelt/gotterdamerung.md

 Die, human.

 **Holmes:**
-Oh, no you don't! {(M) He /(F) She} may be human, but I'm a Heroic Spirit!
+Oh, no you don't! [♂ He /♀ She] may be human, but I'm a Heroic Spirit!
 One, I might add, who has seen more than his fair share of combat!

 **Holmes:**
 My apologies, but I can't have you using Gram so close to the Border!